There are many challenges for an English speaker trying to learn how to speak Spanish. Adjectives and nouns are placed in a different order.

-Verbs have to be conjugated to agree with their subjects in person, gender, and number.
+Verbs must be conjugated to agree with their subjects in person, gender, and number.
 And then, there’s the pronunciation, with all those rolled r’s!
-Not to mention the r’s that aren’t rolled, but “flipped.”
-Some people just decide it’s too hard, and give up.
+Not to mention the r’s that aren’t rolled but “flipped.”
+Some people just decide it’s too hard and give up.
 Don’t give up.
 You can do this.

 While it may seem far-fetched, I think there’s an analogous relationship between speaking Spanish and Latin dancing.
 Both involve movements that are not part of the Anglophone cultural vocabulary.
-In speaking, those movements take place in the mouth; in dancing, in the hips.
-Just as the tip of the tongue has to be trained to move independently of the base, the hips have to be trained to move independently of the upper body.
+In speaking, those movements occur in the mouth; in dancing, in the hips.
+Just as the tip of the tongue must be trained to move independently of the base, the hips must be trained to move independently of the upper body.
 When you watch good salsa dancers, it looks as if their torsos are floating through space while their legs execute all manner of amazing footwork.

 The Spanish language and Latin dancing both embody an important element of Hispanic culture: Controlled exuberance.
 Enjoy the thrill of your tongue fluttering, the rhythmic swaying of your hips, but don’t get carried away with it.
 Master this, and you’re on your way to learning how to speak Spanish, or dancing, without an accent.